Kakamotobi/Learned/Computer Network/Network-Protocols.md

 - SSH is used for remote login and command-line execution.
 - SSH works by an SSH client connecting to an SSH server (called SSHD).
+- SSH is an application layer that works over TCP, since it needs a secure connection.

 <p align="center">
   <img src="https://www.ssh.com/hubfs/Imported_Blog_Media/SSH_simplified_protocol_diagram-2.png" alt="SSH Key-based Authentication" width="80%" />